RobTheRobber/CO_Housing/README.md

 <br>
 <img src="img/orbits.png" width=40% height=30%/>
 <br>
 There is a very clear distinction between the average life expectancy of a satellite and the orbit.
 Comparing this graph with the previous one we can start to understand why the average expected life expectancy dropped so drastically for the 2020's.
+From previous knowledge I know the reason why the average life expectancy for satelittes decreases as the orbit is closer to Earth is due to the fact that the Earth's gravitational pull being stronger with the closer the object is to Earth.
+This translates to satellites having to expend more propellant in order to maintain its orbit and once the propellant has been used up, the satellite can no longer manuever and either reenters Earth's atmoshpere or in the case of GEO satellites, sent to the graveyard.
 <br>
 <img src="img/mean_orbit.png" width=40% height=30%/>
 <br>